MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ---

 Treat Infrastructure as Code development like a software engineering project.
-Implement existing software development practices into the infrastructure development.
+Implement existing software development practices into your infrastructure development.
 In this article we are going to look into different practices regarding test implementation in an Infrastructure as Code project.

 {: .box-note}